tylermaginnis/ARM7DTMIEMULATOR/README.md

 - **UMULL**: Unsigned Multiply Long - Multiplies two registers and stores the 64-bit result in two consecutive registers.
 - **UMLAL**: Unsigned Multiply Long Accumulate - Multiplies two registers, adds the result to a third register, and stores the 64-bit result in two consecutive registers.
 - **SMULL**: Signed Multiply Long - Multiplies two registers and stores the 64-bit result in two consecutive registers.
+- **SMLAL**: Signed Multiply Long Accumulate - Multiplies two registers, adds the result to a third register, and stores the 64-bit result in two consecutive registers.

 ## MOV Test Cases